shebistar/infra-challenge/README.md

 ## Building the application (With Docker for local testing)

-### Edit Dockerfile for changing the HELLO_TAG variable
+- Edit Dockerfile for changing the HELLO_TAG variable

-#### Take a look at the line ENV HELLO_TAG="Hellooooo World!" in the Dockerfile file and change the variable as you wish"
+- Take a look at the line ENV HELLO_TAG="Hellooooo World!" in the Dockerfile file and change the variable as you wish"

-### Edit ECR repository in case you want to use a different one that matches with your AWS account
+- Edit ECR repository in case you want to use a different one that matches with your AWS account

-#### in the builddocker.sh script, look for the dockerrepo="public.ecr.aws/XXXXXXXX", and use your desired repo
+  - in the builddocker.sh script, look for the dockerrepo="public.ecr.aws/XXXXXXXX", and use your desired repo

 ## Execute the buildocker.sh script

     ./builddocker.sh

-    Login Succeeded
+    "Login Succeeded
     Type app version to build: v1.15

     Container to be build/push: public.ecr.aws/a7r4i9q7/greeter:v1.15

     docker repo public.ecr.aws/a7r4i9q7 and version v1.15  full repo   public.ecr.aws/a7r4i9q7/greeter:v1.15

     -- Output omitted

     latest: digest: sha256:eeaa86ac46bd7e19c48b66c6b6c112d79b0ea9cafac06bb1c2ee32ff278b4ea3 size: 949
     Do you want to run the app locally?
 Y/N: Y